 Stock-based compensation expense is related to the issuance of stock grants to our employees, executives and members of our Board of Directors.
-Stock-based compensation expense increased \$0.3 million for the three and six months ended July 31, 2018, as compared to the same periods in fiscal 2018, primarily due to an increase in stock awards granted to key employees at the end of fiscal 2018 as part of the long-term incentive plan.
+Stock-based compensation expense increased \$0.1 million and \$0.3 million, respectively, for the three and nine months ended October 31, 2018, as compared to the same periods in fiscal 2018, primarily due to an increase in stock awards granted to key employees at the end of fiscal 2018 as part of the long-term incentive plan.